The Affluent Teenager

 Tags: al kohlwes, al scollay, dr. louise bates ames, fairmont hotel, fashion industry, gesell institute, harold p see, jerry jensen, kron 61, kya radio, macys, rock music, teenage parti pakk, teenagers, tom donahue

-Added to San Francisco Bay Area Television Archive on December 13, 2012.
+Added to Bay Area Television Archive on December 13, 2012.

 - Originally aired on: KRON-TV